openam-jp/openam/README.md

 At this time, OpenAM and related products are not registered in the Maven repository, so it is necessary to build all projects until the Maven local repository is ready.

-Please, check out the following projects and run `mvn clean install` in order.
+Please, clone the following projects and run `mvn clean install` in order.

 In addition, don't forget to execute the commands as a non-root user.